HaythamHany95/Movies/README.md

 # Movies
-Our graduation project at the Route
+Our graduation project at the Route.
 "Movies" is a Flutter application designed to simplify the process of discovering and exploring films.
 With an intuitive interface, users can browse through a diverse selection of movies, access detailed information including summaries and ratings,